spurin/diveintoansible-lab/README.md

 The related code repository is available at - https://github.com/spurin/diveintoansible

-At present the course is available on Udemy at [https://www.udemy.com/course/diveintoansible](https://www.udemy.com/course/diveintoansible/?referralCode=28BBB7A1DCCD01BBA51F) and will be published by Packt on other platforms like O'Reilly towards the end of December 2020 or January 2021.
+The course is available on [Udemy](https://www.udemy.com/course/diveintoansible/?referralCode=28BBB7A1DCCD01BBA51F), [PacktPub]( https://www.packtpub.com/product/dive-into-ansible-from-beginner-to-expert-in-ansible-video/9781801076937) and [O'Reilly Learning](https://www.oreilly.com/library/view/dive-into-ansible/9781801076937/)

 If you experience any problems with the lab, please reach out to me direct, James Spurin, or flag an issue in the repository